digital-asset/daml/docs/source/daml/intro/2_DamlScript.rst

 - The remaining columns, labelled vertically, show which parties know about which contracts.
 In this simple script, the sole party "Alice" knows about the contract she created.

-To run the same test from the command line, save your module in a file ``Token_Test.daml`` and run ``daml damlc -- test --files Token_Test.daml``.
+To run the same test from the command line, save your module in a file ``Token_Test.daml`` and run ``daml test --files Token_Test.daml``.
 If your file contains more than one script, all of them will be run.

 .. _intro_2_failure: